couchbaselabs/docs-ng/content/couchbase-elastic-search/installation-and-configuration.markdown

 information from Couchbase can be mapped and converted into data which Elasticsearch will index and query.

-This plug-in is compatible with Couchbase Server 2.5.1 and earlier and Elasticsearch 1.0.1 and earlier.
+This plug-in is compatible only with Elasticsearch 1.0.1 and with Couchbase Server 2.5.1 and earlier and  and earlier.
 For more information about the administrative tool for Elasticsearch, see [Elasticsearch head.](http://mobz.github.com/elasticsearch-head/) For more information about setting up Elasticsearch, see [Elasticsearch